 The Second Examination

-The Second Examination Committee must include at least two members of the doctoral faculty in Computer Science or a related interdisciplinary field.
-This Committee will oversee the student's completion of the remaining academic requirements.
+o Select a Second Exam Committee.
+Committee must include at least two members of the doctoral faculty in Computer Science or a related interdisciplinary field.

 The Dissertation Proposal Examination has a written and oral component.
 The written part must be distributed to your committee and the Executive Officer at least three weeks prior to the oral presentation.